the-sudheendra/VEXtension/README.md

 - **Report Issues**: Encounter a bug?
 Have a feature request?
 Open an issue on our GitHub repository to let us know.
 - **Contribute Code**: Want to dive into the codebase?
 Check out our open issues and pull requests.Fork the repository, make your changes, and submit a pull request.
 - **Suggest Improvements**: Have ideas for new features or enhancements?
 Share them in a new issue.
 Discuss potential improvements with the community.
-- **Enhance Documentation**: Improve our documentation by fixing errors, adding clarity, or creating new guides.
-Submit a pull request to our documentation repository.

 ### Please note ⚠️

 - The schema is case-sensitive.
 Ensure that all keys and values match the required casing exactly.